 The question seemed to be a matter of value.
 The man of mode’s initial investment in a good quality, well-fitting and fashionable wool frockcoat was only the first stage in the garment’s lifespan and that of the wool from which it was made, for both had staying power, with the average amount of valuable wool cloth in a suit in 1859 weighing 4Ib (Edward Baines: Journal of the Statistical Society of London, Mar., 1859).
-The journalist and oral historian Henry Mayhew ’s vivid description shows the economic, or what we’d now call sustainable practices of the nineteenth century second hand trade.
+The nineteenth century journalist and oral historian Henry Mayhew ’s vivid description shows the economic, or what we’d now call sustainable practices of the nineteenth century second hand trade.

 ‘A surtout [frock] coat is the most serviceable of any second-hand clothing, originally good.
 It can be re-cuffed, re-collared, or the skirts re-lined with new or old silk, or with a substitute for silk.
 It can be “restored” if the seams be white and the general appearance what is best understood by the expressive word “seedy.”
 This restoration is a sort of re-dyeing, or rather re-colouring, by the application of gall and logwood with a small portion of copperas.
 If the under sleeve be worn, as it often is by those whose avocations are sedentary, it is renewed, and frequently with a second-hand piece of cloth “to match,” so that there is no perceptible difference between the renewal and the other parts.
 Many an honest artisan in this way becomes possessed of his Sunday frock-coat, as does many a smarter clerk or shopman, impressed with a regard to his personal appearance.’